-On Sunday afternoon the songbird festival will host a Fledgling Fest.
-This is a great opportunity to introduce young birders to fun-filled educational activities.
+On the Sunday afternoon of the festival, it hosts a Fledgling Fest to introduce young birders to fun-filled educational activities.

 The Balcones Songbird Festival highlights the primary mission of the Balcones Canyonlands National Wildlife Refuge: saving the endangered Golden cheeked Warbler.
 Scientific studies show 46,000 acres of habitat are needed; however, the refuge includes only 19,000 acres of habitat, and the acres are not contiguous.
 Needed acreage is targeted for development.
 To stabilize and sustain the endangered warbler, additional habitat is needed.

 Songbird Festival Fundraising

 Friends of the Balcones Canyonlands National Wildlife Refuge and working in a variety of ways, including fundraising efforts.